oduameh/Hyper-docs/Quick start guide.md

 }
 ```

-### Verifier: Will then check on the API if the Presentation Request has been completed or not.
+### Verifier: Check whether the presentation request has been completed

 ```shell
 curl --location \